japila-books/apache-spark-internals/docs/scheduler/TaskContextImpl.md

 markInterrupted(reason: String): Unit
 ----

-NOTE: `markInterrupted` is part of the <<spark-TaskContext.adoc#markInterrupted, TaskContext Contract>> to mark the task for interruption, i.e. cancellation.
+NOTE: `markInterrupted` is part of the <<spark-TaskContext.md#markInterrupted, TaskContext Contract>> to mark the task for interruption, i.e. cancellation.

 `markInterrupted`...FIXME